-Greensboro's Community Sustainability Council was created by the City Council in January 2008 as an advisory group to Council members.
-The group's task is to present proposals both to City Council and City staff members for ways the City as a government and as a community can better protect our environment.
+Greensboro's Community Sustainability Council (CSC) was created by the City Council in January 2008 as an advisory group to City Council.
+Its mission is to research, advocate, coordinate, and provide outreach for local measures for these results:

 Greensboro City Council accepted CSC's Sustainability Action Plan in January 2011.

 Read more about our council members and review the council's bylaws.